This post may contain affiliate links. Read our disclosure policy here.

 No worries, you aren’t the first to come across these questions or situations.
 So let’s start with these tips!

 When it comes to packing lunches for teens, it’s not as easy as it used to be.
 They no longer want to pack their food in cutesy lunchboxes, instead, they want more mature teen lunchboxes or thermoses.
-These are durable containers, that will pack enough food and will easily fit into a gym bag or school bag.
+These are durable containers, that will pack enough food and will easily fit into a gym bag or school lunch bag for teens.

 Here are a few more “grown-up” options for teens and tweens: